What is Balancing?

 - Couple unbalance – is where the mass axis intersects the running axis.
 For example: a disk that has swash run-out with no static unbalance.
 The unbalance is usually corrected in two planes

 - Dynamic unbalance – is where the mass axis is not coincidental with the rotational axis.
 This unbalance is usually a combination of static and couple unbalance and is corrected in two planes

 Methods of Correcting Unbalance

 Removal of material by drilling, milling etc from the heavy position on the component is used to correct the unbalance.
 Alternatively it can be corrected by adding material to the “light” position on the component by bolting or welding balance weights to reduce unbalance.

-To identify the position and amount of unbalance, balancing machines are used by a rotor manufacture to correct any unbalance that exists.
+To identify the position and amount of unbalance, balancing machines are used by rotor manufacturers to correct any unbalance that exists.
 These machines are so sensitive that they can easily and accurately identify any mass axis 0.001mm off the running axis.

 One type of machine will only identify static unbalance.
 This is used for balancing disk shaped parts.
-Another type of machine will identify unbalances in two axial planes, e.g. for balancing a rotors whose length is proportionally greater than its diameter.
+Another type of machine will identify unbalance in two axial planes, e.g. for balancing a rotor whose length is proportionally greater than its diameter.
 These machines are available in versions that balance the rotor in either the horizontal or vertical axis.